 What’s happening here?

 This passage shows two things really well.
-The use of cadence to create a tempo and strengthen flow, and cadence to build tension and evoke emotion.
+The use of cadence to create a tempo and strengthen flow, and rhythm to build tension and evoke emotion.

-Before we get into it, I do want to point out that cadence, although can lend itself to pacing, is not the same thing as pacing.
-Where pacing is the speed of storytelling, cadence is the dynamic rhythm that makes it beautiful.
+Before we get into it, I do want to point out that rhythm, although can lend itself to pacing, is not the same thing as pacing.
+Where pacing is the speed of storytelling, rhythm is the dynamics that makes it beautiful.
 The BPM vs. the melody.

-By no means does cadence equate poetry.
+By no means does rhythm and cadence equate poetry.
 But it should make the words flow from the tongue smoothly and naturally.

 The last sentence in this passage from page 410 shows this best.
 The repetition of the word “great” acts as a beat for the reader, the rest of the sentence supports that tempo.
 He uses varied sentence length to make it dynamic and moving.

-I’m reaching the 2000 words mark so I’m going to stop today’s lesson here.
+I’m reaching the 2000 words mark so I’m going to stop.

 But go out and buy The Heroes.
 I don’t care if you don’t like the style, the subgenre, or any of it.
 The book is worth the buy for the lessons in narrative, rhythm, and pacing alone.
 In a way, the entire thing is a course on how to write tense and emotional action scenes.

 Tessa Barron is the Editor-in-Chief at Foul Fantasy Fiction and Bear Hill Publishing.
 She specializes in developmental editing and writes Fantasy and Science Fiction when she is able to find the time under her pen name Turi T. Armstrong.